• Home

 • When ready, place the chicken into the air fryer drawers or on the air fryer racks.
 Close and cook for about 16 to 17 minutes, rotating the trays or flipping the chicken, halfway through.
 I was able to cook all 4 at one time.
 If needed, continue cooking in the air fryer until all of your chicken is cooked.

-• To serve: Pour the Tonkatsu sauce over the chicken and serve on top of or with steamed white rice, shredded cabbage (mixed with Japanese mayonnaise) and raw vegetables.
+• To serve: Pour the Tonkatsu sauce over the chicken and serve on top of or with steamed white rice, seasoned shredded cabbage and raw vegetables.
 Enjoy!

 Notes

-*You can also use chicken thigh meat, or purchase chicken cutlets.
+*You can also use chicken thigh meat, or purchase chicken cutlets or thinly sliced chicken breasts.

 You can easily swap out the chicken for pork.
 Click here to try my Air Fryer Pork Piccata recipe.